JujitsuGang/Extraction-Toolkit-OpenUE/README_EN.md

 ### lit_models module

 The code is mainly inherited from `pytorch_lightning.Trainer`.
-It can automatically build model training under different hardware such as single card, multi-card, GPU, TPU, etc. We define `training_step` and `validation_step` in it to automatically build training logic fo
+It can automatically build model training under different hardware such as single card, multi-card, GPU, TPU, etc. We define `training_step` and `validation_step` in it to automatically build training logic for training.

+Because its hardware is not sensitive, we can call the OpenUE training module in a variety of different environments.

+### data module

+The code for different operations on different data sets is stored in `data`.
+The `tokenizer` in the `transformers` library is used to segment the data and then turn the data into the features w